Ivanhutabarat/Ivanhutabarat/README.md

 ## 📢 Inspirational Quote
 > *"Technology like art is a soaring exercise of the human imagination."* – Daniel Bell

+> "I live between logic and feeling—
+writing code not just to build,
+but to understand the world and myself.
+Not to be extraordinary,
+but to be honest in every step.
+To dive through meaning,
+and search for direction
+between the waves of the world
+and the lines of data.
+"— Ivan Hutabarat
 ---

 ✨ _Always learning, always building!_ ✨